tohdub/GPT-Audit/charter/GPT Audit Repo Skeleton & Quick-Start Pack (v1.0).md

 # GPT Audit • Repo Skeleton & Quick-Start Pack (v1.0)

 Below is a plug‑and‑play repo layout with ready templates, prompts, and CI hooks.
 Copy these files into your GitHub repo.
+At the end, we also include **branch protection instructions** so you can gate merges on audit results.

 ---